antoinekrull/cute-whales/README.md

 to obatin the necesssary data.

 # Project Lifecycle
-This is the overall structure of our data pipeline. \
+This is the overall structure of our data pipeline.

 ![Alt text](Pipeline.png)

+And we build a docker image to allow for better testing.\
+ --to do--

 ## Ingestion Phase
 During the ingestion phase, we sourced our data from the mentioned sources, performed a small number of cleansing operations and loaded the refined data into MongoDB.

 ### 1. French Death Data Ingestion
-The data obtained from Insee is initially in txt format and distributed across multiple files.
-Moreover it is quite large as it contains one entry for every dead person since 1970, and since we already know that our research will focus soly on Paris, we also conduct filtering operations.
+The data obtained from Insee is initially in TXT format and distributed across multiple files.
+Moreover it is quite large as it contains e.g. one entry per dead person since 1970, therefore we conduct multiple filtering operations.

-The ingestion process is divided into the following tasks whch are executed in the respective order:
+Its ingestion process is divided into the following tasks which are executed in the respective order:
 - get_death_file_list(): gets the urls of all the text files
 - get_all_death_files(): downloads all the data files
-- collect_specific_location_data(): combines all the files while retaining only the individuals who died in Paris
+- collect_specific_location_data(): combines all data files while retaining only the individuals who died in Paris
 - death_data_to_csv(): parses the txt file to a csv file in order to facilitate the ingestion into mongoDB
-- import_deaths_csv_to_mongodb(): creates a mongo collection and inserts the data from the csv file
+- import_deaths_csv_to_mongodb(): creates a mongo collection and inserts the data from the csv file finally

 ### 2. German Death Data Ingestion
-The data obtained from the German Federal Office of Statistics is in json format
+The German Federal Office of Statistics provides in CSV format which allows for easy parsing and insertion into our MongoDB database.
+This way we perform slight adjustments during the insertion process including the implementation of a numerical month format (get_number_of_month) and the addition of a comlumn for specifying Berlin as the region.

 ### 3. Temperature Data Ingestion
+The temperature data from Kaggle is provided in JSON format, but it provides an abundance of information.\
+Therefore we begin by dropping multiple columns such as the temperature uncertainty.
+Moreover we exclude entries before 1980 as this enhances the compatibility with our death data and we retain only entries correspond to Berlin and Paris.
+Lastly we convert the refined data into a csv file facilitating its subsequent parsing into the database.

 ## Staging Phase

 ### 1. French Data Wrangling
 As our interest lies in the number of deaths for each month, a crucial step involves summarizing the data.

 The task called wrangle_death_data_in_mongodb() handels this step.
-Here an aggregation pipeline counts the deceased for each month and year and stores this count, together with the month and year, in a new collection.
+Here an aggregation pipeline counts the deceased for each month and year and stores this count, together with the month and year, in a new collection called fr_deaths_clean.

 ### 2. Merging
 A big part of our project consists of merging the different datasets.
-We divided this into two phases.
+We divided this into two phases:

 First we merge the Berlin and the Paris death datasets simply by parsing all documents into a single collection.